turna1/GenAI-For-Goods/Overview.md

 Minimize the privacy metric; so that the latent information in the generated data is different than the original one.
 [source: https://arxiv.org/pdf/2301.07573v1.pdf]

+Possible research questions:

+1. How can the VAE based approach be modified to generate better examples to improve classification accuracy?
+2. How can algorithmic fairness be affected by generating synthetic data examples?

 Papers:
 1. **Beyond Privacy: Navigating the Opportunities and